csail-csg/riscy/README.md

         $ sudo apt-get update
         $ sudo apt-get install verilator

-7. Build the multicycle processor.
+7. Build the multicycle processor using the connectal backend with its verilator target.

         $ cd procs/RV64G_multicycle
         $ make build.verilator

-8. Simulate tests by running `./runtests.sh` and then select which tests to run
+8. Simulate tests by running `./runtests.sh` and then select the `connectal (verilator)` backend and which tests to run